fireflysemantics/slice/README.md

 Now the Application has both direct store access and it can use the API that the service provides to wrap the store with additional operations like querying, counting, etc.

-For more examples (Additional CRUD API examples, receiving delta updates, etc.) see the [test cases](https://github.com/fireflysemantics/slice/) and [Typedoc API Documentation](https://fireflysemantics.github.io/slice/doc/).
+For more examples (Additional CRUD API examples, receiving delta updates, etc.) see the [test cases](https://github.com/fireflysemantics/slice/) and [Slice Typedoc API Documentation](https://fireflysemantics.github.io/slice/doc/).

-## Entity Identification

-The Slice implementations uses a Javascript `Symbol` to identify all entities and track them via a [GUID](https://betterexplained.com/articles/the-quick-guide-to-guids/).
-That means your domain model theoretically does not need an `id` property to track entities, and you can choose to add one if you wish.

-It also means that the domain model is not tied in any way to the [`@fireflysemantics/slice`](https://www.npmjs.com/package/@fireflysemantics/slice) package.
-As this is the case, the domain model can more easily be used in multiple contexts and shared by different parties more fluidly.

-Using a [GUID](https://betterexplained.com/articles/the-quick-guide-to-guids/) also makes entity comparison very simple.
-Just compare the `GUID`s and if they are equal the entities are equal.
-The `GUID` is your entities social security number.
-It stays with the entity over it's application lifetime, and we recommend persisting it by attaching it a model property when persisting the model.
-You may map the `GUID` to an `id` field on the entity, or if you wish to use that field for another identifier, put the `GUID` in a `guid` field.
-This way the entity has an identifier that never changes.

 ## Tests